RobertTalbert/roberttalbert.github.io/_pages/speaking.md

 When contracted to do a speaking or workshop engagement, my expectations for funding are:

 + The host will pay for all __food, travel, and lodging__ expenses.
 For travel considerations, I am located near [Grand Rapids, Michigan USA](https://www.google.com/maps?ll=42.96125,-85.655719&q=42.96125,-85.655719&hl=en&t=m&z=12).
 For engagements within 300 miles of Grand Rapids, I typically rent a vehicle and drive.
 Otherwise I fly out of the [Gerald Ford International Airport](http://www.grr.org/) (GRR) and connect via the [Detroit Metropolitan Airport](http://www.metroairport.com/) (DTW) if necessary.
 + I also request an __honorarium__ in addition to those expenses.
 How much is it?
 It depends on your needs, and on other factors that vary from one group to another.
-So, please contact me using the email or social media links in the sidebar if you want to discuss this.
+So, please contact me using the email or social media links in the sidebar if you're interested, and let's talk about it.

 <!-- My base charge for any speaking or workshop engagements consists of: